DavidZabaleta/JenzaBank/README.md

 ![Modify User (Modificar datos usuario))](https://i.imgur.com/AoWoti9.png "Modify User (Modificar datos usuario)")

+## Issues (Problemas)

+The database in a .TXT file is the most important issue and some bugs along the program.
+The last project update was made in Nov 2017.

 ## Authors (Autores)

 - **David Zabaleta Franco**
 - **Jesús Garcia**